fulltopic/fulltopic.github.io/docs/deeplearning4j/mjdrla3c/A3CReport.md

 |28 |0   |0   |0   |1   |0   |0   |0   |1   |0   |

 #### 4 Times Positive Reward
-Positive reward was multiplied by 4 and zero reward was penaltied by -0.1 to encourage NN to win
+Positive reward was multiplied by 4 and zero reward was penaltied by -0.1 to encourage NN to win.

 The result was not worse than baseline: